German Cockroach Elimination in NYC

 What happens if neighboring units are infested?

 Answer: We activate a migration protocol — identify structural adjacency, notify management or neighbors, and coordinate containment.
-Once the source unit is treated, migration pressure stops and true elimination is achieved.
+Once the source unit is treated, migration pressure stops and true control is achieved.

 Do you offer building-wide cockroach control?

 Answer: Yes.
 Coordinated Integrated Pest Management in apartment buildings significantly reduces inter-unit infestation correlation over time.
-We work with property managers, condo boards, and landlords to eliminate building-wide problems.
+We work with property managers, condo boards, and landlords to control building-wide problems.

 What products do you use for German cockroach extermination?

-Answer: Alpine WSG (non-porous surfaces), Phantom SC (porous surfaces), professional gel baits, hydroprene, novaluron, and when necessary 1% pyrethrins in base oil for rapid adult suppression.
+Answer: Alpine WSG (non-porous surfaces), Phantom SC (porous surfaces), Tekko Trio (hydroprene, novaluron, pyriproxyfen), professional gel baits, and when necessary 1% pyrethrins in base oil for rapid adult suppression.
 All applications are precision crack-and-crevice, not broadcast spraying.

 Will I see roaches after treatment?